STP-Software-Engineers-2022/NGTD_App/docs/index.md

 Additionally, a `conftest.py` file was created to hold the fixture for `data_import_test.py`.

-Tests can be run automatically when running the `pytest` command from the NGTD_App directory:
+Tests can be run automatically when running the `pytest` command from the NGTD_App directory

-Move to NGTD_App directory
 ```
 cd NGTD_App
 ```